Introduction to epigenetics

 As such epigenetic treatment could be used during and after chemotherapy to treat the persisting cancer cells and hopefully extend the duration of cancer remission and improve cancer patient survival.
 Epigenetic treatment could also be used prior to chemotherapy to re-educate cancer cells to minimise the number of aggressive cells requiring further intervention.

-EpiAxis is therefore exploring an epigenetic approach to the treatment of cancer by developing specific inhibitors against LSD1 with its lead molecules such as EPI-111.
+EpiAxis is therefore exploring an epigenetic approach to the treatment of cancer by developing specific inhibitors against LSD1 with its lead molecules targeting nuclear translocation.
 LSD1 is an epigenetic enzyme which functions to control transcriptional events on histones and whose overexpression has been correlated with poor prognosis in a variety of cancers.